ModelEarth/community/start/charts/README.md

 # Chart Starters

+We recommend [Apache eCharts](https://echarts.apache.org/examples/) - for Sankey, 3D Globes and a lot more.

 [The embeddable USEEIO widgets](../../../io/charts/) provide mosaic heatmap and bar charts and use [D3.js](https://github.com/d3/d3/wiki/Gallery).
 The [Environmental Impact Bubble Chart](../../../io/charts/bubble/) uses JSON files generated from the USEEIO API.